Q: What are EC2 Dedicated Hosts?

 A: Below are the capabilities available in Dedicated Hosts:

-- Multiple instance size support - You can run different instance sizes within the same instance family on a Dedicated Host by leveraging the Nitro-based instances.
+- Multiple instance size support - You can run different instance sizes within the same instance family on a Dedicated Host by leveraging the Nitro-based instances that support this capability.
 This helps maximize utilization of your Dedicated Host fleet as well as your software licenses.
 Support for multiple instance types on the same Dedicated Host is available for the instance families listed here.

 - Instance placement control - You have the option to launch instances onto a specific Dedicated Host, which helps you meet your compliance requirements.

 - Affinity - You have the option to keep instances attached to a host even if you stop and start it, by specifying instance affinity to a particular host.

 - Continuous monitoring - You can continuously monitor and record when your instances are getting launched, stopped, or terminated on Dedicated Hosts using AWS Config recording.
 Continuous monitoring helps you meet your compliance requirements, such as auditing of instances launched into Dedicated Hosts.